 A busy coffee shop in Northern England.
 A young man and his fiancée nervously take a seat, looking for the person they have arranged to meet.
 Before long, a middle-aged man joins them, placing a rucksack on the seat beside him.
 The bag contains £40,000 in cash.

-The two parties met online where the older man agreed to buy £40,000 worth of Bitcoin from the younger.
+The two parties met online where the older man agreed to buy bitcoin of a value of £40,000 from the younger person.
 They agreed it would be bought in cash.
 The seller has owned his bitcoin since they were worth just a few pence and now is able to sell them for a significant profit.
 He hopes to use it as a deposit to buy a house for himself and his expectant partner.

 Put off by stories of money being lost through online exchanges, the seller has used a legitimate peer-to-peer exchange to agree the deal.
 The buyer has told him that he wants to invest in the growing technology, and the best exchange rate for him is by making a cash purchase.